 When adding people to your course, and any time you engage in any course-related activity that may expose student information, it is critical to be aware of FERPA guidelines.
 The Family Educational Rights and Privacy Act (FERPA) of 1974 protects the privacy of students’ education records.
 Generally, the guidelines mean that the University and its employees may not release or share a student’s educational records, or information from a student’s education records, unless it has the student’s written consent to do so.
 It is important that you understand when it is appropriate and allowable to release information from students’ education records to third parties, such as guest lecturers, course/lab assistants, writing advisors or subject tutors.

-Please complete the form below to request that a campus community member be added to your Canvas or Moodle course.
+Please complete the form below to request that a campus community member be added to your Canvas course.

 Users can only be added to an LMS if they are part of the Campus Community and employed by the university.
 Writing advisors/subject tutors and course/lab assistants must be employed with the CWLT or the academic department to be given editing/viewing access to your LMS course.
 Librarians and department assistants must also be employed by the university to be given access.